 April 17, 2018

-Dumplings are one of those dishes that comes in many shapes and sizes, where texture is of perhaps even greater importance than the flavour itself.
+Dumplings are one of those dishes that come in many shapes and sizes, where texture is of perhaps even greater importance than the flavour itself.
 Idrija dumplings, called žlikrofi in Slovenian, are on the smaller side of the world of dumplings, with a small mashed potato ball hiding in a pocket of thinly rolled pasta dough with two “ears” and a dimple on the top.
 The size should allow you to put a whole žlikrof together with a bit of whatever they were served with in your mouth at once without feeling overloaded.

 Žlikrofi are a well-known dish in Slovenia and almost a staple in Idrija, where, in spite of the hard labour involved in making them, they can still be found in almost every restaurant there or in the freezer of each good citizen of the region.
 They are made by both men and women, and often in a family circle, as the whole process consists of several tasks and therefore it is perfect to be organised into a family assembly line.